martenj77/record-collector/docs/content-record-collector-net/en/updates/20221116-being_lazy_with_git.md

 authorimage: "/files/mj.jpg"
 robots: "noindex"
 ---
-I run the combo "git add . + git commit -m "something" + git push" so many times.
-So why not get creative and more efficient instead.
-Or just lazy.
+I run the combo "git add . + git commit -m "something" + git push" so many times...
 <!--more-->

 In Powershell there is a settings file that run everytime.
 To edit it in [VS Code](https://code.visualstudio.com/), in a powershell terminal - run `code $profile`.